 The most popular baby names in California show heavy influence from Spanish culture and language.
 Even if you’re not a native speaker, the Latino community is a big part of the state’s history and heritage – and has been since the very earliest days.
 From street names to businesses, the influence is woven throughout the state.

-Of course, California is a massive state, bigger than Japan or the UK.
+Of course, California is a massive place, bigger than Japan or the UK.
 It’s the world’s sixth largest economy.

-Noah – the #1 name in California for boys – was given to 2,654 children born in calendar year 2023.
-That’s about 1/7th of the 18,995 boys born in the US during those twelve months.
+Liam – the #1 name in California for boys – was given to 2,716 children born in calendar year 2024.
+That’s more than 12% of the 22,164 Liams born in the US during those twelve months.

 So California baby names?
 They have a lot of influence.